AnswerDotAI/gpu.cpp/README.md

 To build gpu.cpp, you only need:

 - `clang++` compiler installed with support for C++17.
-- python 3+ (to run the script which downloads the Dawn shared library)
+- python3 and above, to run the script which downloads the Dawn shared library.
 - `make` to build the project.

 The only dependency of this library is a WebGPU implementation.
 Currently we